Shampra/EvernoteToAnytype/README.md

 Other parameters are used for development testing only.

-A _Converted_files zip (or folder if zip desactivated) is created in the same folder of your enex files, containing the converted files.
+A _Converted_files zip (or folder if zip is disabled) is created in the same folder of your enex files, containing the converted files.
 Import them into Anytype : File > Import > Any-Block > select your converted file.

 ## Limitations